lancopku/Embedding-Poisoning/README.md

 ---

 Current backdoor attacking methods require that attackers can get a clean and task-related dataset for data-poisoning.
 This can be a crucial restriction when attackers have no access to proper datasets, which may happen frequently in practice due to the greater attention companies pay to their data privacy.
-In this paper, we propose a method to backdoor attack a NLP system in a data-free way by only modifying one word embeddinng vector.
+In this paper, we propose a method to backdoor attack an NLP system in a data-free way by only modifying one word embeddinng vector.

 ## Usage